keijack/python-simple-http-server/README.md

 # Naja-Atra

 Naja-Atra is a lightweight python web framework.
 It's designed to make starting a web service easier.
+It supports both HTTP and WebSocket.

 ## Installation